 Research conducted within this SEED project comprises altogether five sub-projects

-1) Translation Wars in South Korea
+1) Aspects of the never-ending translation wars in South Korea

 Translation has always occupied a major role in Korea’s often-painful process of modernization.
 In this context, frequent “translation wars” stand out, especially when the zealous debates on mistranslations are not only battled out within the narrow confines of professional circles but also captivate the general public, as occasionally happens.